wp-plugins/swfput/readme.txt

 	add_(action|filter) calls, according to tag used, checked against WP source (whether do_action() or apply_filters() is invoked for the tag in question).
+* Changed JS unescape() to decodeURIComponent().
+* Removed compiled README.{tty,tt8} from distribution.
+* Changed 'wptexturize' to 'htmlentities' for paths and things that should not be pretty-pretty'd.

 = 1.0.1 =
 * Maintenance.